 Chinese males consume cosmeceutical almost as much as women

-Whether about cosmeceuticals or cosmetics, in the past, women are the core consumers in this industry.
-However, these days, it seems that men are also eager for ingredient information, demonstrating a little gap in ingredient awareness between genders.
+Whether about cosmeceuticals or cosmetics, in the past, women were the core consumers in this industry.
+However, these days, it seems that men are also eager for ingredient information (especially when it comes to imported cosmetics), demonstrating a little gap in ingredient awareness between genders.

 The gender gap in the users of cosmeceuticals is becoming smaller.
 According to Mintel’s research, 56% of men have purchased facial masks that include collagen as an ingredient in the first six months of 2020; this compares to 58% of women who did the same.
-Other ingredients with significant penetration rates among men include essential oils (40% male vs 33% female), vitamins (34% male vs 32% female), and amino acids (32% male vs 35% female).
+Other ingredients with significant penetration rates among men include essential oils (40% male vs. 33% female), vitamins (34% male vs. 32% female), and amino acids (32% male vs. 35% female) for acne-prone skin.

-It appears when males receive more education about cosmeceuticals ingredients, their usage increases.
-It is important to help build awareness with male buyers to enhance the revenue at the most.
+It appears when males receive more education about cosmeceutical ingredients, their usage increases.
+It is important to help build awareness with male buyers to enhance the revenue the most.
 For instance, many businesses offer guidance in-store, especially for males with no knowledge of cosmeceuticals.

 A product’s effectiveness and safety are both equally important to Chinese consumers.
 When setting product claims against cosmeceuticals, it is essential that manufacturers are aware that consumers highly value scientific data and endorsement from professional institutes to substantiate a product’s quality and effectiveness.

 With regard to cosmeceuticals, it is important that brands pay particular attention to the ingredients used in cosmeceuticals.
 Mintel revealed that up to three in four (74%) urban Chinese consumers agree that it is essential for cosmeceuticals to contain effective ingredients.